Smiley face

 Relevant Experience

-Computer Science Demonstrator, Durham University, October 2019-
+Computer Science Demonstrator, Durham University Department of Computer Science, October 2019 -

 Currently Theory of Computation (computability theory, models of computation and algorithmic complexity) and Algorithms and Data Structures (algorithms, and data structures) to undergraduate students.